-I am primarily interested in symbolic computation, computational topology, validated computing, optimization, and numerical analysis.
-Below is a summary of my research.
+I am primarily interested in symbolic computation, numerical real algebraic geometry, validated computing, and optimization.

 |2013||Solving the continuous nonlinear resource allocation problem with an interior point method